 Sherwin: The idea that dinosaurs evolved into birds is also misleading.

-Yes, technically birds evolved from a particular sub-group (Maniraptorans) of theropod dinosaurs which means taxonomically still are dinosaurs in the same way we are mammals.
+Yes, technically birds evolved from a particular sub-group (Maniraptorans) of theropod dinosaurs which means taxonomically they still are dinosaurs in the same way we are mammals.
 However I doubt that is what Mr. Sherwin means.

 Sherwin: The poster child of Darwinian change is Archaeopteryx, an alleged link via therapod dinosaurs between reptiles and birds.
 However, unlike dinosaurs, Archaeopteryx had a large braincase for the increased motor control and sensory input that were required for flight.